 Suppose that three gynaecology clinics (A, B, C) join ASSIST mutually allowing access to their patient data.
 Researcher X from clinic A decides to contact a cross sectional study to test her hypothesis that "MTHFR gene polymorphism increases the risk of developing high-grade squamous intraepithelial lesions or invasive cancer".
 Dr. X is able to find only 35 suitable cases in clinic A but, using ASSIST, she manages to locate a total of 240 cases that were tested against MTHFR polymorphism in all three clinics.
-I 30 of them were positive.
+130 of them were positive.
 She feels much more confident now.
 Through ASSIST's graphical query language she requests a "certainty degree" regarding her hypothesis.
 ASSIST translates the initial hypothesis into a set of queries issued to all the participating medical repositories.
 Statistical analysis of the retrieved data results in the requested "certainty degree".

-undertake the whole process of statistically evaluating medical hypotheses and producing medically important associations based on the collected data.
+- support the virtual unification of the participating archives by translating medical concepts into syntactic values that the legacy systems of the participating archives may perceive and - undertake the whole process of statistically evaluating medical hypotheses and producing medically important associations based on the collected data.